44 Flying Fast – Supersonic & Hypersonic Flight

 (9) \begin{equation*} C_{d_{w}} = \frac{4}{\sqrt{M_{\infty}^2 - 1}} \bigg( \alpha^2 + k_t \left( \frac{t}{c} \right)^2 + k_c \beta^2 \bigg) \end{equation*}

 where t/c is its maximum thickness-to-chord ratio and \beta is its maximum camber.
-The values of the constants k_t and k_c depend on the exact shape of the airfoil.
+The values of the constants k_t and k_c will depend on the exact shape of the airfoil.

 The lift coefficient for a diamond-wedge airfoil is given by